frett27/OSMImport/doc/QuickStart.md

 ###From the Git Repo

-> you must have a java installed
+> you must have a JDK java 7 (or up) installed, for compiling

 	git clone https://github.com/frett27/osmimport.git